humemai/explicit-memory/AgentRoomEnv0/README.md

 1. A unix or unix-like x86 machine
 1. python 3.10 or higher.
 1. Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system python.
-1. Make sure you are in the same directory where this README is located, i.e., `RoomEnv0`
+1. Make sure you are in the same directory where this README is located, i.e., `AgentRoomEnv0`
 1. Install the `explicit_memory` python package, by running `pip install ..`
+   1. This will install the gymnasium environment [RoomEnv0](https://github.com/tae898/room-env)
 1. `pip install -r requirements.txt`

 ## Run training